timescale/docs/api/_hyperfunctions/heartbeat_agg/trim_to.md

     - heartbeat_agg()
 api_details:
   summary: |
-    Given a heartbeat aggregate, this will reduce the time range covered by that aggregate.
-This can only be used to narrow the covered interval, passing arguments that would extend beyond the range covered by the initial aggregate will give an error.
+    Given a heartbeat aggregate, this reduces the time range covered by that aggregate.
+This can only be used to narrow the covered interval, passing arguments that would extend beyond the range covered by the initial aggregate gives an error.
   signatures:
     - language: sql
       code: |